uchicago-computation-workshop/Spring2021/04-01_Stoica/README.md

 <br>

 <p class=footertext2>
-**Registration**: The presentation will be held virtually on Zoom.
+**Registration** :The presentation will be held virtually on Zoom.
 For security purposes, please register through this [link](https://uchicago.zoom.us/meeting/register/tJUodu6urD4uGtGyWjio-w5DPZ-ElCri9nzt) to request access.
 Only accounts affiliated with the University of Chicago will be granted access.
 </p>

 <br>